 What is Sidetone?

-Sidetone is similar to a transparency mode on noise cancelling headphones, but with the not-so-fun drawback that you can’t turn it off.
-This feature is theoretically only enabled for phone calls as it would be with most headphones, but in our use: the Sony WH-CH510 sometimes flips it on if you talk while your headphones are on—not just on a phone call.
+Sidetone is similar to a transparency mode on noise canceling headphones, but with the not-so-fun drawback that you can’t turn it off on this set of headphones.
+This feature is supposed to only be enabled for phone calls as it would be with most headphones, but in our use: the Sony WH-CH510 sometimes flips it on if you talk while your headphones are on—not just on a phone call.
 It’s easy to see the intent here: if you’re on a call you need to be able to hear yourself so you don’t accidentally raise your voice too loudly.
+This is a standard feature of most Bluetooth headphones, and it’s an extreme rarity that it malfunctions.
 However, something’s up with the implementation of Sidetone on the Sony WH-CH510.

 The volume level and sensitivity of the Sidetone function cannot be adjusted, and the function cannot be turned off. — Sony support guide